US football a ‘different world’ compared to 1994 World Cup but flaws remain

 Football-specific stadiums started springing up in 1999.
 Lamar Hunt’s Columbus Crew Stadium became the country’s first major purpose-built football venue since Mark’s Stadium in Fall River, Massachusetts, in 1922.
 Now, Columbus are on their second stadium, the ScottsMiracle-Gro Field, and a total of 22 MLS teams compete at their own venues.

-Football finally became part of the US sporting scene.
+Football finally became part of the American sporting scene.

 “Is it in the same way as the NFL, with [average figures of more than 18 million] watching it, or the American Pastime that baseball is?
 No,” Gulati said.